Planning to redecorate a room in your home on a budget?

 Paint gets donated to the scheme from all sorts of places, including individuals, high street shops, decorating centres, manufacturers, decorators or businesses.
-B&Q donates paint that has been damaged in their stores of while in transit.

 The network redistributes over 300,000 litres of paint to thousands of community groups and people in social need each year.